GabeScott/standard-works-vault/General Conference/2010 April - Developing Good Judgment and Not Judging Others.md

 “And whosoever liveth and believeth in me shall never die.
 Believest thou this?”

-She responded with her powerful testimony: “Yea, Lord: I believe that thou art the Christ, the Son of God, which should come into the world.”
+She responded with her powerful testimony: “Yea, Lord: I believe that thou art the Christ, the Son of God, which should come into the world.”[^3]

 How often has Martha been misjudged as being a person who cared more for the deeds of doing than for the Spirit?
 However, her testimony in the trial of her brother’s death clearly shows the depth of her understanding and faith.